GLContext#

 See

-- get_required_version() Tuple[int | None, int | None] #
+- get_required_version() tuple[int | None, int | None]#

 Retrieves required OpenGL version set as a requirement for the

-realization.
-It will not change even if a greater OpenGL version is supported and used after thecontext
+contextrealization.
+It will not change even if a greater OpenGL version is supported and used after thecontextis realized.
+Seeget_versionfor the real version in use.See

 Used to retrieves the

-share data with.As many contexts can share data now and no single shared context exists anymore, this function has been deprecated and now always returns
+GdkGLContextthat thiscontextshare data with.As many contexts can share data now and no single shared context exists anymore, this function has been deprecated and now always returns

-.Deprecated since version 4.4:
+None.Deprecated since version 4.4:

 - Use

-to check if contexts can be shared.
+is_sharedto check if contexts can be shared.

 - Use